dyang5/REU-CAAR/Research Blog/week7.md

 My stomach felt much better when I woke up in the morning.
 I had initially planned to play tennis with AF and SS at 11 but wasn't sure due to the complications yesterday night.
 Luckily, since I felt much better, I went out to play with AF (we normally play on Sundays but we have a REU hiking activity tomorrow which should be fun).
 Afterwards, I grabbed some PE, ran into SS and JS in line, and SS, AF, and I ate lunch together at the Union.
 I took a quick break (and nap) before I went out later in the afternoon to get some swimming laps in.
 The swimming workout itself was great -- I had to share a lane for the first bit, but a lane freed up and I got in 80 laps to make up for a missed workout yesterday.
 After the pool, I went to pick up a package and headed to Subway to grab a sandwich to-go for dinner.

 In the evening, I drafted some emails to go out to professors and opened up my new monitor -- all in all, definitely quite an eventful day!
 Glad to get through it with a stomach that feels good, for sure.

+### <u>Day 48 (July 22nd)</u>

+End of Week 7: Trip to Great Falls

+I woke up early today (7:30 AM) for a group REU to Great Falls, a nearby hiking trail with a waterfall.
+I left with the first group (AG, SK, JS, and AF), and we played some Alphabet Games and Contact! on the way to get the conversations flowing on the way there.
+We met up with ZS, SS, and LH, and proceeded to look at the waterfalls/hike for about two to three hours.
+On the way back, we stopped at Silver Diner, a really nice diner spot, for lunch.
+I switched cars along the way, heading back with ZS, SS, and LH, and when I made it back, I went straight to the UMD pool to get some laps in.

+After showering up after a workout, I proceeded to head out with ZS and SS for Qu Ramen, which was quite good.
+We stopped for some Kung Fu Tea before heading back, where I worked on some CodeForces and drafted some more emails.
+All in all, it was quite an eventful day and a great close to the seventh week of the REU!
+It was a lot of fun to interact with more of the REU on the hike & lunch, and I hope to continue to do that with the remaining three weeks.